SirPepe/OnEventMixin/readme.md

 let B: WithEvents = document.createElement("without-events"); // Error: WithEvents is a value, not a type
 ```

-This makes a non-trivial amount of sense: classes are the only language construct in TypeScript that creates a runtime object (the constructor) and a type that does *not* describe the same object (it rather describes the object the constructor constructs).
+This makes a non-trivial amount of sense: classes are the only language construct in TypeScript that create a runtime object (the constructor) and a type that does *not* describe the same object (it rather describes the object the constructor constructs).
 And there is no way to replicate this behavior in any way but a full-featured class.
 But one workaround *can* restore the modified constructor's "class-ness":

 ```typescript
 class WithoutEvents extends HTMLElement {}